carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``getelementptr``' instruction is used to get the address of a subelement of an :ref:`aggregate <t_aggregate>` data structure.
 It performs address calculation only and does not access memory.
+The instruction can also be used to calculate a vector of such addresses.

 Arguments:
 """"""""""